Your Week on Lombok: Volcanoes, Pink Beaches, and Getting Lost in the Best Way

 Day 5: Senaru and the Rinjani Trek (Day 1)

-Rode north from Kuta to Senaru village — 4 hours through central Lombok's mountains.
-The road climbs through forest and past the Benang Kelambu waterfall (stopped for 30 minutes — the vine-curtain waterfall is surreal).
+Ride north from Kuta to Senaru village — 4 hours through central Lombok's mountains.
+The road climbs through forest and past the Benang Kelambu waterfall, worth a 30-minute stop for the surreal vine-curtain cascade.

-Met my trekking guide at the Rinjani Trek Centre in Senaru.
-Two-day, one-night trek to the crater rim: 2,800,000 IDR including guide, porter, tent, sleeping bag, and all meals.
-Registered with the Rinjani Trek Management Board — don't skip this step.
+Meet your trekking guide at the Rinjani Trek Centre in Senaru.
+The two-day, one-night trek to the crater rim runs 2,800,000 IDR including guide, porter, tent, sleeping bag, and all meals.
+Register with the Rinjani Trek Management Board — don't skip this step.

-The first day's hike: 7 hours of steady uphill through tropical forest transitioning to scrubby alpine terrain.
-My porter — a 55-year-old man named Pak Irwan who weighed maybe 55 kg — carried 25 kg of gear and walked faster than me on every section.
+The first day's hike is 7 hours of steady uphill through tropical forest transitioning to scrubby alpine terrain.
+The porters here are legendary — a 55-year-old man named Pak Irwan, maybe 55 kg himself, carries 25 kg of gear and walks faster than anyone on every section.

-Camped at the crater rim at 2,639m.
-Temperature dropped to about 8°C. The sleeping bag was adequate but I slept in every layer I'd brought.
-At 3AM, I unzipped the tent and saw more stars than I knew existed.
+Camp sits at the crater rim at 2,639m, where the temperature drops to about 8°C. The sleeping bag is adequate, but you'll want every layer you brought.
+Unzip the tent at 3AM and you'll see more stars than you knew existed.

 Verdict: The Rinjani trek is no joke.
 Real fitness required.
 Real reward delivered.